ircam-ismm/sc-components/README.md

 ## Integration with other frameworks

-For now, the library has never been tested within other frameworks such as React or Vue as these are not part of our stack.
+The library has never been tested within other frameworks such as React or Vue.

-Any feedback on such attempt would be welcome!
+Any feedback is be welcome!

 ## License